TonyN678/blog/myblog/content/posts/thisblog.md

 7. Now you can customise any html, css, js files you see in *themes* folder and preview with `hugo serve`

+8. You can publish new posts with `hugo new content content/posts/my-first-post.md`.

 8. Once you satisfy with everything simply publish the website by typing `hugo`, remember to delete everything in *public* folder everytime you publish to avoid any collision cause `hugo` will generate a new website in *public* folder everytime.

 9. Add, Commit and Push to Gihub repos and enjoy your page at *USERNAME.github.io*.

+## Adjustments & Fixes
+1. Add more sub-folder in header(navigation bar): Add another entry in hugo.toml